Chirp Shark Tank Update: Back Pain Relief at Hand

 So, the Chirp Shark Tank experience was certainly eventful!
 Watch the video below to see how the negotiations played out:

-What happened to Chirp after Shark Tank?
+Chirp Shark Tank Update, what happened after Shark Tank?

 After the Tank, the company announced the release of a new product, the Chirp Wheel Pro, which features a vibrating core with three power levels.
 The Chirp Wheel Pro increases blood flow, penetrates deeper muscles, and enhances faster recovery.